-Stalag Luft III - One Man's Story told by World War II prisoner of war U.S. Army 8th Air Force Lt.
-Charles Woehrle, one of many PoWs crowded into Stalag Luft III barracks that would later be made famous by the iconic film "The Great Escape."
+Stalag Luft III – One Man’s Story told by World War II prisoner of war U.S. Army Air Force Bombardier Lt.
+Charles Woehrle, one of 10,000 PoWs crowded into Stalag Luft III barracks that would later be made famous by the iconic film “The Great Escape.”
 Woehrle was shot down May 29th, 1943.
-His parachute malfunctioned when he bailed from his crippled B17, the "Concho Clipper," yet miraculously he survived.
-At age 94 this remarkable man and gifted storyteller takes us back with vivid detail as he relives his experiences that include: his rescue by a French fisherman, capture by the Nazis, eating bread crumbs to survive, the 70 mile "Forced March” in below zero, and being liberated by General Patton after two long years of uncertainty and tremendous hardship.
-Woehrle, now age 97, is the oldest living American PoW from Stalag Luft 3.
-He shares his personal story - filled with grit and grace of how he survived physically and psychologically.
-A man who still lives his life in service to others, Charles Woehrle, one of thousands of heroes from the Greatest Generation, has much to teach us about war and about life.
+His parachute malfunctioned when he bailed from his crippled B17, the “Concho Clipper,” yet miraculously he survived.
+At age 94 this remarkable man and gifted storyteller takes us back with vivid detail as he relives his experiences that include: his rescue by a French fisherman, capture by the Nazis, eating bread crumbs to survive, the below zero 70 mile “Forced March,” and being liberated by General Patton after two long years of uncertainty and tremendous hardship.
+Woehrle at age 98 was the oldest living PoW from Stalag Luft III.
+He shares his personal story – filled with grit and grace of how he survived physically and psychologically.
+A man who lived his life in service to others, Charles Woehrle, one of thousands of heroes from the Greatest Generation, has much to teach us about war and about life.